Types of references in the BMIS

-References (scientific and technical literature) in the BMIS overview bycatch mitigation and management in oceanic tuna and billfish fisheries (longline, purse seine and gillnet).
-The bycatch species of interest include seabirds, sea turtles, sharks and rays, and marine mammals.
-Published and ‘grey literature’ in many formats are covered, including journal articles, meeting papers, infographics, illustrated identification guides, factsheets, videos, books, brochures, etc.
+References (scientific & technical literature) in the BMIS encompass seabird, sea turtle, shark & ray, & marine mammal bycatch mitigation & management in oceanic tuna & billfish fisheries (longline, purse seine & gillnet).
+Various formats, e.g., journal articles, meeting papers, infographics, illustrated handling & identification guides, factsheets, videos, books, brochures, etc are included.

 At the references search interface, the user has many options to filter a search.
-These include: mitigation technique; management category; bycatch species group; fishing gear; year; keyword (use any term, such as author, species scientific name); and collection.
-Collections are a quick way to browse RFMO scientific meeting papers, e.g., Species ID Guides.For Population Level Assessments (PLA), users can filter by type of PLA, model, stock, or population status.
+These include: mitigation technique; management category; bycatch species group; fishing gear; year; keyword (such as author, or terms like biodegradable, non-entangling, 'cryptic mortality' or indicators ); and collection.
+Collections are a quick way to browse RFMO scientific meeting papers, e.g., IOTC 2021, as well as safe handling and release and Species ID Guides.For Population Level Assessments (PLA), users can filter by type of PLA, model, stock, or population status.
 Results can be sorted by year or first author by clicking on the column header.

 Copyright and Google Scholar